 The jury ultimately is the most important because they will decide your guilt or innocence.
 As with witnesses, every juror is unique and has his or her own attitude towards jury duty and your case.
 You must diplomatically balance your dual roles of defendant and defense attorney before the jury.

 Diplomacy when representing yourself can be frustrating, stressful and exhausting.
 You need an experienced defense attorney who will be your diplomat throughout the process.
-Attorney Gary Rohlwing has over three decades of experience being a diplomat in the Arizona criminal justice system.
+Gary Rohlwing Criminal Law has over three decades of experience being a diplomat in the Arizona criminal justice system.
 Please call him today for a free consultation.